 Previously Shellac was a UV-only nail polish.

 Shellac is also easy to soak off.
 It’s not necessary to file it off with a nail drill.
-And this is safer for the nail plate too.

 Here is a list of CND Shellac ingredients (according to CND) and their most important qualities: